vigneshc91/laravel-swagger/README.md

 If you wish to generate docs for a subset of your routes, you can pass a filter using `--filter`, for example: `php artisan laravel-swagger:generate --filter="/api"`

+If you want to change the change the host name, you can pass a host using `--host`, for example: `php artisan laravel-swagger:generate --host="localhost/laravel"`

+If you want to apply authentication(currently supports only jwt), you can pass a auth using `--auth`, for example: `php artisan laravel-swagger:generate --auth="jwt"`

 By default, laravel-swagger prints out the documentation in json format, if you want it in YAML format you can override the format using the `--format` flag.
 Make sure to have the yaml extension installed if you choose to do so.

 Format options are:<br>